 For the seller of an option, there is no maximum loss.
 In some circumstances you may be required to make further payments to pay for losses.
 The total loss you may incur may significantly exceed the amount invested.
+It is possible for the price for the underlying futures contract to fall below zero: a futures price of zero should not be considered as the limit for potential losses for the holder of a short put option position.
 As the seller of a put option contract, you may be selected to buy a futures contract at an unfavourable price on any Exchange business day.
 This futures position has risks associated with it.